MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

 ## Task 4: Create a Meeting-to-Momentum Loop

 1. In a new InPrivate window navigate to https://copilot.cloud.microsoft.com and login as **Joni Sherman** with the credentials provided.
+   > **Note**: If you are still logged in as Megan Bowen, ensure you logout as Megan before opening a new InPrivate window and logging in as Joni Sherman.
 1. Select the **Cowork** tab at the top left of the navigation menu.
 1. Select **+ New Task**.
 1. In the chat box, type in the following prompt: